cp3402-students/CP3402-Team11-environment/wp_data/wp-content/plugins/stackable-ultimate-gutenberg-blocks/readme.txt

 You will have to redo all your blocks

 == Changelog ==

+= 1.15.3 =
+* Fixed: Placeholder text no longer becomes hidden when block is blurred
+* Fixed: Separator blocks won't overlap against block outlines and toolbars
+* Fixed: Category dropdown in the Blog Posts block doesn't show categories.
+Fixes #107
+* Fixed: A Javascript error prevented the Freemius opt-in from skipping.
+Fixes #91
+* Fixed: Icon List block icon vertical alignment.
+Fixes #97
+* Fixed: Warning when there are no blog posts

+= 1.15.2 =
+* Fixed: Accordion block now doesn't clip its content to a maximum of 800px
+* Fixed: Blog Posts Block error in WordPress 5.2
+* Fixed: Testimonial block's basic & basic 2 background colors did not work

 = 1.15.1 =
 * Fixed: Separator block clipping when full-width